DiegelD/CarND-Behavior-Cloning/README.md

 </figure>
  <p></p>

 The data argumentations process and preprocessing can be seen in Fig. 1.3.
-The data gets extended by flipping the images and blurring the images. so that in the end 1/3 of the data is from the trac collected, 1/3 fliped and the rest blurred.
+The data gets extended by flipping the images and blurring the images. so that in the end 1/3 of the data is from the track collected, 1/3 flipped and the rest blurred.
 This is done due to generalize the model more.
-To excelerate the training process, the unsecessary parts of the image that contain any relevant inforamtion get  croppd.
-So that the model have to process less image data.
-Seen on the very right of Fig 1.3.
+To accelerate the training process, the unnecessary parts of the image that contain any relevant information get cropped.
+So that the model has to process less image data.
+This is done with this simple line of code 'model.add(Cropping2D(cropping=(50,20), (0,0)))'

 <figure>
  <img src="./examples/PreProcess.jpg" width="830" alt="data amout plot" />